shreyashankar/datasets-for-good/README.md

 # Datasets for Social Good Projects

-I was inspired to create this after taking many project-based CS and AI classes at Stanford, where I would spend more time finding data for a problem I actually cared about than writing the baseline.
+I was inspired to create this after taking many project-based CS and AI classes at Stanford, where I would spend more time finding data for a problem I actually cared about than writing the baseline algorithm.

 The list is divided by sector, and each link has a (D), (T), or (C) next to it.
 (D) represents a dataset; (T) represents a tutorial; (C) represents an online challenge you can download data from and contribute knowledge to.